-Scottish Water provides sewerage services to domestic households in Scotland.
+Scottish Water provides sewerage services to most households in Scotland.

-Scottish Water has a duty to provide and maintain public sewers and drains and to deal with sewage.
+Scottish Water has a duty to maintain public sewers and drains and to deal with sewage.

 Getting connected to the public sewerage system

 In remote areas, Scottish Water might not connect your property to a public sewer if it would cost too much to put in the piping.
 You can find out how to appeal to the Directorate for Planning and Environmental Appeals.

 If you're building a new property, you need to get advice from your architect or surveyor about any problems with your drainage pipes joining up to the public sewer.

 If you're unhappy about what's been done to connect you to the public drainage system, you may need to complain to the builder or architect.